 - introduction to developmental and acquired communication disorders, basic clinical methods

 - Proof of 25 Guided Observation Hours required before beginning our program.
 Guided observation hours require proven interaction with a licensed SLP after the student observes live or recorded therapy sessions, not passive viewing of sessions by the student alone.

-- For CSD "majors", a minimum undergraduate cumulative GPA of 3.2/4.0 is required.
-For "non-majors," the cumulative GPA from either your bachelor's degree or CSDI bridge courses must be 3.2/4.0.
-If you do not meet either of these GPA requirements, you will not be considered for admission.
+- For CSD "majors", a minimum undergraduate cumulative GPA of 3.0/4.0 is required.
+For "non-majors," the cumulative GPA from either your bachelor's degree or CSDI bridge courses must be 3.0/4.0.

 - Three written recommendations from individuals able to comment on the applicant's academic and clinical achievements and potential for successful graduate study.